qngo-windwalker/lms_proto/Development.md

+#Development
 This project uses Composer as a package manager.
-Reference the README.md for the link to Composer
+Reference the README.md for the link to Composer.

+This page also provides common useful commands.

-## Adding a Drupal module
+#### Adding a Drupal module
 ```
 composer require drupal/modulename:^1.0
 ```

-## Installing and Updating Drupal module
+#### Installing and Updating Drupal module
 For a given Drupal module/project use:
 ```
 composer update drupal/modulename --with-dependencies